Rust Interview Questions and Answers:

 - Answer: Immutable borrowing (

-) allows read-only access to data, while mutable borrowing (&mut T
+&T) allows read-only access to data, while mutable borrowing (&mut T) allows modification of the data.

 - Answer: Immutable borrowing (